-- 7.1.1 Generally HM Revenue and Customs has agreed that VAT incurred by schools when spending any funding made available by the Authority is reclaimable by the Authority.
-This does not include governors of a voluntary aided school when carrying out their statutory responsibility to maintain the external fabric of the buildings. - 7.1.2 Schools operating bank accounts must send in to the County Finance Department their claim for VAT on a monthly basis (this claim can be made using the facility available on SIMS or as otherwise directed).
+7.1.3 Schools operating bank accounts must send in to the County Finance Department their claim for VAT on a monthly basis (this claim can be made using the facility available on SIMS or as otherwise directed).
 Schools must retain all documentation to support their claim as required by HM Revenue and Customs.